 What follows are some recommendations for enjoying art at Napa Valley wineries, arranged from north to south, and you may find the Napa-Sonoma Wine Country map in this article provides a helpful orientation to the area’s various cities.
 (For an exhaustive map of Napa wineries – a great resource albeit somewhat overwhelming – click here.)

-Clos Pegase Winery (Calistoga) – Designed by Michael Graves, this striking post-modern winery is home to nearly 1000 pieces of modern art, a collection assembled by founder and proprietor Jan Shrem with his late wife Mitsuko.
-Guided tours of the winery (including the caves and art collection) are offered daily at 11:30 a.m. and 2:00 p.m. for a small fee, or you’re welcome to use this handy Clos Pegase self-guided tour to investigate on your own.
+Clos Pegase Winery (Calistoga) – Designed by Michael Graves, this striking post-modern winery at one time housed nearly 1000 pieces of modern art, a collection assembled by founder and Jan Shrem with his late wife Mitsuko.
+Mr. Shrem sold the winery to Vintage Wine Estates in 2013, and it is unclear which, if any, of the art pieces remain.
+Guided tours of the winery and the caves are offered daily at 11:00 a.m. and 3:00 p.m. for a fee.
 While there is no food for sale on the grounds, there’s a lovely picnic area (first-come, first-served) where you can enjoy Clos Pegase wine with items you bring.

 Sterling Vineyards (Calistoga) – Even though the Sterling Vineyards Visitors Center boasts one of the largest collections of wine-related art ever assembled, for most Napa visitors the draw here is the aerial tram that shuttles them 300 feet up the hill to the winery and tasting room.
 As you might imagine, the scenery from this vantage is fantastic, and with Castello Di Amorosa off in the distance it’s almost like time traveling.